 Associate Dean Kit Scott said, “There are a wide range of valuable undergraduate degrees offered at Boise State University which can have additional value added with the +Business minor or certificate.
 With this option, we can blend the best of other undergraduate degrees with business.”

-More information on +Business, including program-specific details, can be found here.
+More information on +Business, including program-specific details, can be found on the College of Business and Economics website.